dotnet/csharpstandard/standard/statements.md

 ## 13.14 The using statement

+(Almost all of the text in this subclause was written prior to the addition of async streams; the text applies to async streams as well, unless stated otherwise, usually in parenthetic text.
+Asynchronous stream creation and usage is discussed in §asynchronous-streams.)

 The `using` statement obtains one or more resources, executes a statement, and then disposes of the resource.

 ```ANTLR